The Misunderstood Symbol: The Confederate Battle Flag

 The Confederate Battle Flag: A Brief History

-Ru Flag 52x52 Inch Rebel Confederate Battle Flag Calvary Cotton with Grommets
+52x52 Inch Confederate Battle Flag Calvary Cotton with Grommets

 The flag that often comes to mind when people think of the ‘Confederate flag’ is, in fact, the battle flag of the Army of Northern Virginia.
 This design features a blue St. Andrew’s cross adorned with white stars, set against a red background.
 Its striking and memorable appearance made it one of the most enduring symbols of the Confederate States of America during the American Civil War.
 That flag was actually square and therefore the rectangular version is actual the The Second Confederate Navy Jack, 1863โ€“1865.